Our Vision Statement

 Thank you for your interest in becoming a Rotarian.
 Rotary is an association of individual clubs, with each club operating autonomously.
 Membership is extremely important to us, and we are always eager to hear from individuals interested in our mission and in joining our Rotary club.
 The RI universal premise is that the membership of each club constitutes an accurate representation of the business and professional population within the community served.

-Membership in the Rotary Club of Toledo requires an invitation and sponsorship by a member of the Club.
+Membership in the Rotary Club of Toledo requires an invitation and sponsorship by two members of the Club.

 Rotarians are business and professional leaders who take an active role in their communities while greatly enriching their personal and professional lives.
 A Rotary club contains a diverse group of professional leaders from the community that the club serves.